davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

   ``asm`` statements may not perform jumps into other ``asm`` statements, only to the listed ``GotoLabels``.
-  GCCs optimizers do not know about other jumps; therefore they cannot take account of them when deciding how to optimize.
+  GCC's optimizers do not know about other jumps; therefore they cannot take account of them when deciding how to optimize.

 The total number of input + output + goto operands is limited to 30.